imjoy-team/ImJoy/docs/development.md

 them with your plugin.
 You can upload those libraries and modules to a GitHub repository, GitHub Gist, or other data-sharing platforms such as Dropbox and link them in the plugin code.

- *  For **JavaScript** plugins, you need to create a Gist or GitHub repository with the same name as the plugin.
+ *  For **JavaScript** plugins, you need to create a Gist or GitHub.
     Upload the plugin (ending with `.imjoy.html`) file together with the other JavaScript files.

     In the plugin file, you can then use `importScripts(url_to_your_js_file)` to import this libraries.
 However, due GitHub restrictions, you can't use